 Is this process ethical though?
 For many people (consumers) the answer is no. Why should they see a different price to someone else at a different time?

-If you do plan on using this strategy to provide your current and new customers with different prices, make sure you do so in a way that’s fair and doesn’t seem like one cohort of people are getting a wildly better (or worse) deal than the other.
+If you do plan on using this strategy to provide your current and new customers with different prices, make sure you do so in a way that’s fair and doesn’t seem like there’s a wild difference between what you’re offering to new vs. existing customers.

 If you can’t offer different prices on your site, consider using loyalty